DIALECTIC PROGRAM DETAILS

 Each tour, we use a book that corresponds to the timeline history period.
 (Tour I – American History-Based Writing Lessons, Tour II Ancient History Writing Lessons, Tour III World History-Based Writing Lessons) All books will be newly updated with vocabulary exercises, quizzes, and literature suggestions for at-home use.
 Homework, 30 min/week.

 Our partnership with IEW gives our tutors and families training on topics such as, “How to grade an essay” and “How to adapt lessons to accommodate struggling and advanced writers in the program.”

-- Speech gives opportunities for student written presentations as well as the memorization and recitation of four selections from “Tomorrow, and Tomorrow and Tomorrow” from Macbeth by Shakespeare, the opening lines from A Tale of Two Cities, Don Quixote and others; Homework: 2 hrs/quarter.
+- Speech gives opportunities for student written presentations as well as the memorization and recitation of four selections from “Tomorrow, and Tomorrow and Tomorrow” from Macbeth by Shakespeare, the opening lines from A Tale of Two Cities, Don Quixote to Lincoln’s “Gettysburg Address” and JFK’s Inauguration Speech; Homework: 2 hrs/quarter.